-Using the default settings and options when documenting a SQL database via ApexSQL Doc does not have to be the only option, especially if there are additional options available, like Styles.
-You can personalize SQL databases documentation to make it stand out and differ, adding to its professional look.
+Using the default settings and options when documenting a SQL database via ApexSQL Doc and ApexSQL Doc for MySQL does not have to be the only option, especially if there are additional options available, like Styles.
+SQL databases documentation can be personalized to make it stand out and differ, adding to its professional look.

-These features are comprehensive and easily accessible in the ApexSQL Doc’s Output options pane.
-There’s also a preview pane, that allows tracking changes and impact depending on the selected stylesheet:
+These features are comprehensive and easily accessible in the SQL database documentarion tool’s Output options panel.
+There’s also a preview panel, that allows users tracking changes and impact depending on the selected stylesheet:

-The Classic Style:
+The Classic style:

-The Modern Style:
+The Modern style:

-The Metro Style:
+The Metro style:

 When using this feature, any SQL database documentation layout will contain additional user-defined information, which has not been included in the document, or needs to be pointed out and clearly visible.
 It can be easily used to set a standard in an enterprise environment where multiple SQL databases are documented regularly in a distinct and chronological manner.

 Generating the SQL database documentation in an easy-to-read format is an important task.
-ApexSQL Doc allows documenting a SQL database from top to bottom in various formats.
+ApexSQL Doc and ApexSQL Doc for MySQL allow documenting a SQL database from top to bottom in various formats.
 In addition, it creates built-in hyperlinks for easy navigation through database structures.
 Adding a personal touch is another step forward towards making SQL documentation both comprehensive and unique.

 March 9, 2015